veniamin-ilmer/veniamin-ilmer.github.io/political-ideals.md

 # Political Ideals

-Want to see which political ideals your political party adhers to?
+Want to see which political ideals your political party adheres to?

 [View List of Political Parties](party-list)